todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 Offer the same software under two licenses, an open source version, which can be used for free, but restricts users in non-open scenarios, and a proprietary version, which doesn't have these restrictions, but needs to be paid.

-Usually a strong copyleft version is used in this model.
-This can be seen as an abuse of the free software idea, because it's not meant to pass on freedoms, but to play into concerns about detrimental effects of strong copyleft to proprietary business.
+Usually a strong copyleft version is used as open source license in this model.
+This can be seen as going against the free software idea, because it's not meant to pass on freedoms, but to play into concerns about detrimental effects of strong copyleft to proprietary business.

 This model only works, if the vendor of the commercial version has all rights on the open source code as well.
 This can be challenging in terms of community engagement.